apache/jackrabbit-oak/oak-doc/src/site/markdown/query/query-engine.md

 #### SimpleExcerptProvider

 The SimpleExcerptProvider is a fallback mechanism for excerpts and highlighting.
-This mechanism has many limitations, and is generally is not recommended.
+This mechanism has limitations, and should only be used if really needed.
-The SimpleExcerptProvider ignores the index configuration, and specially highlighting is very limited
+The SimpleExcerptProvider is independent of the index configuration.
-(stopwords are ignored, and highlighting is case sensitive).
+Highlighting is limited, for example stopwords are ignored.
+Highlighting is case insensitive since Oak versions 1.2.30, 1.4.22, 1.6.12, 1.8.3, and 1.10 (OAK-7437).

 The SimpleExcerptProvider is used when reading an excerpt if the query doesn't contain an excerpt property, as in: